 Virtualization has become prevalent in all areas of our infrastructure, from the datacenter, to our remote offices.
-Virtualizing remote offices brings additional challenges to organizations, beyond just the initial deployment.
-One of the most difficult aspects can justifying the licensing costs to provide a redundant infrastructure in a remote or branch office.
-VMware vSphere Remote Brach Office editions solve this problem by providing an alternate licensing model for small VMware vSphere deployments.
+Virtualizing the ROBO (a common term used for remote or branch offices) brings additional challenges to organizations, beyond just the initial deployment.
+One of the most difficult aspects of vSphere ROBO management can be justifying the licensing costs to provide a redundant infrastructure in remote office.
+VMware vSphere Remote Brach Office editions solve this problem by providing an alternate licensing model for small VMware vSphere deployments and ROBOs.

-In terms of remote management and deployment, vSphere Branch Office Advanced adds Host Profiles and Auto Deploy.
+In terms of remote management and deployment, vSphere ROBO advanced adds Host Profiles and Auto Deploy.
 If you are currently using these features in your VMware vSphere environment, using them in your remote and branch offices make sense.
-However, if you are not, you may be better off selecting VMware vSphere Remote Branch Office Standard.
-The other feature to think about is Distributed Switches, which is a part of vSphere Remote Branch Office Advanced.
+However, if you are not, you may be better off selecting VMware vSphere ROBO Standard.
+The other feature to think about is Distributed Switches, which is a part of VMware vSphere ROBO Advanced.

 Need a refresher on what is included with vSphere Enterprise Plus Features?
 Be sure to check out Comparing vSphere Editions: vSphere Standard and vSphere Enterprise Plus.

 vSphere Remote Branch Office editions simplify licensing for remote sites and branch offices.
 By allowing for the virtual machines to be split across multiple sites, customers can also take advantage of VMware vSphere to protect critical servers from hardware failure for even the smallest sites with very few servers.

 Without vSphere Remote Branch Office, this would not be economical from a licensing perspective.

 Remember, as we discussed above, the vSphere ROBO licensing model is to simply purchase licenses in packs of 25 virtual machines, which can be spread across ESXi hosts and sites as needed.